 Myths and Facts of Obesity :

-Obesity rates have risen over the years and day by day and so have the myths and misconceptions about the disease.
-There’s still a lot and many things which we don’t know about the causes or the best way of managing obesity, but we have to know more about the myths and facts of obesity.
+Obesity rates have risen over the past few years and hence myths and misconceptions about the disease have also increased.
+There are still many things which we don’t know about the exact causes or the best way of managing obesity.
+But we should know more about the myths and facts of obesity.

 Myth 1: Obesity is caused by poor lifestyle choices